7,065,000 pageviews

 Ronnie Lee Gardner: The Last Man To Die By Firing Squad

-On April 2, 1985, as Gardner was being escorted through the underground garage on his way to an upstairs courtroom, he managed to get his hands on a firearm someone had left hidden in the garage for him.
-The moment he displayed the gun in the courtroom, a guard shot him in the chest.
-Although wounded, Gardner shot a bailiff in the stomach.
+On April 2, 1985, as Mr. Gardner was being escorted through the underground garage on his way to an upstairs courtroom, he managed to get his hands on a firearm someone had left hidden in the garage for him.
+The moment he displayed the gun in the courtroom a guard shot him in the chest.
+Although wounded, Ronnie Lee Gardner shot a bailiff in the stomach.

-Ronnie Gardner was himself rushed to a local hospital where he recovered from his gunshot wound.
+Ronnie Lee Gardner was rushed to a local hospital where he recovered from his gunshot wound.

-In October 1985, Gardner pleaded guilty to both murders and was sentenced to death.
+In October 1985 Mr. Gardner pleaded guilty to both murders and was sentenced to death.

 Two years later, inmate Gardner broke a glass partition in the prison's visiting area and had sex with a woman who was visiting him.
 The other prisoners barricaded the doors and cheered Gardner and his partner on.

 Gardner's death house attorneys, citing their client's troubled upbringing, petitioned to have his death sentence reduced to life in prison.
-In 2010, the governor of Utah denied the commutation request.
-Gardner's lawyers appealed that decision all the way to the U.S. Supreme Court.
+In 2010 the governor of Utah denied the commutation request.
+Gardner's lawyers appealed that decision to the U.S. Supreme Court.
 They lost.

 Out of legal remedies, Ronnie Gardner requested that he be executed by firing squad.
 He said he sought this method of execution because of his Mormon background.
 It had been 14 years since anyone in the country had been executed this way.